Voice2Evolve® logoVoice2Evolve®

 Unless otherwise specified in this MDPA, the terms of the Agreement shall continue in full force and effect.
 All capitalized terms not defined in this MDPA shall have the meanings set forth in the Agreement.
 Any privacy or data protection-related clauses or agreement previously entered into by Voice2Evolve and Customer shall be superseded and replaced with this MDPA.

-This MDPA was last updated on March 2, 2026.
+This MDPA was originally effective as of 08.02.2026 and was last updated on March 13, 2026.
 It is effective between Customer and Voice2Evolve as of the Effective Date of the Agreement (the "MDPA Effective Date").

 The Parties agree as follows: (MDPA)